ahoneybun/ahoneybun.github.io/_posts/2023-01-01-mobile-linux.md

 ### Spot

-Everything looks good and behaves like one would expect other then the Settings like other application as you have a whole new window:
+Everything looks good and behaves like one would expect other then the Settings like other application as you have a whole new window.
+The application also doesn't seemt to save Spotify login though not sure if that is the application, Phosh or Mobile NixOS:

 | Login | Default View |
 | ----- | ------------ |